samboy/MaraDNS/tools/ej/README.md

 # Using EJ

-EJ is an XML-like format (without a DTD, alas) which has the following tags.
+EJ is a HTML-like format which has the following tags.

 Comments:

-Comments begin with `<!--` and end with `-->`; these comments are removed before an ej document is translated.
+Comments begin with `<!--` and end with `-->`; these comments are removed before an ej document is converted.

 Tags to put in the header of the document: